 So, which stock ETFs are good investments?

-There are stock ETFs that only invests in a specific industry like healthcare or financials.
+There are stock ETFs that only invest in a specific industry like healthcare or financials.

 However, I don’t recommend it if you are just starting to invest.